proksid/kubernetes-learner/Kubernetes.md

 1. Until *startupProbe* succeeds, the other ones are disabled.
 2. Use cases:
    1. Slow-starting apps

 ##### 2. readinessProbe
-It probes if the container *is ready to respond to requests*, else the kubelet *removes its Pod's ip-address* from *Service Endpoints* - STOP routing TRAFFIC to the Pod.
+It probes if the container *is ready responding to requests*, else, the kubelet *removes its Pod's ip-address* from *Service Endpoints* - STOP routing TRAFFIC to the Pod.

 1. Use cases:
 	1. To prevent sending requests to the pod/container before it is ready